Having your emails end up in an Inbox vs a SPAM folder is no accident. Every email you or your team sends out affects your future deliverability.

 - Marked as SPAM Rates- You knew people could unsubscribe, but did you realize they could report your email as SPAM?
 You probably didn't realize that you even do this in your email system.
 When an email is marked as SPAM, that carries a heavier weight than just unsubscribes.
 Email Filter Systems are tracking this rate.
 The rates at which your emails are marked as SPAM will bring your reputation score down.

-- Open Rates- I know you get excited to wee when people are opening your emails.
+- Open Rates- I know you get excited to see people opening your emails.
 It's a good thing!
 Consistent Open Rates marginally help your email score improve.

 - Read Rates- Open rates only marginally help your email reputation score improve, but read rates help a lot!
 Yes, email systems can tell a difference in emails being opened, and when emails are read and scrolled to the bottom.
 Consistent or improving read rates will bring your reputation score up.